pola-rs/polars-book/user_guide/src/timeseries/intro.md

 # Time Series

-For time-series resampling polars offers a powerful API to resample data.
-I think everybody gives pandas credit for their resampling functionality via `df.resample`.
+For `time-series` resampling `Polars` offers a powerful API to resample data. `Pandas` is well known for its resampling functionality via `df.resample`.

-Polars make the distinction between
+`Polars` make the distinction between

 - upsampling
 - downsampling